Forallac

 Forallac is a village and municipality in the province of Girona and autonomous community of Catalonia, Spain.
 The municipality covers an area of 49.97 km2 and the population in 2014 was 1,729.
 It includes the village of Peratallada.

+The name Forallac itself is a portmanteau of the former municipalities of Fonteta, Peratallada and Vulpellac which merged in 1977.

+Subdivisions

+The municipality is composed of eight distinct settlements: